Md-Sazzad-Ahsan/Glimora/README.md

+# Streamly - AI Movie & Drama Suggestion Assistant

+Streamly is a modern PWA (Progressive Web App) AI assistant that helps you discover and get personalized recommendations for movies and dramas based on your mood or story.
+Powered by advanced AI, Streamly analyzes your input and suggests the best titles to watch next.

+- **PWA support**: Installable on mobile and desktop, with offline capabilities.
+- **Open Graph & Twitter Card**: Social sharing with a rich preview image (`app/opengraph-image.jpg`).
+- **Manifest**: Custom icons and theme for a native app feel.

+---

 # Streamly - Modern AI Chat Application

 A modern ChatGPT-like web application built with Next.js 13+ (App Router) and TailwindCSS.